alphagov/inside-government-admin-guide/creating-documents/add-links.md

 Put the text you want to click in \[square brackets\] and the internal URL in curved brackets, with no space between them.

-Use the Publisher URL (of the form https://whitehall-admin.production.alphagov.co.uk/government/admin/publications/221540) when linking to any document made by the ‘create new document’ button (publications, consultations, speeches etc).
+Use the Publisher URL (like https://whitehall-admin.production.alphagov.co.uk/government/admin/publications/221540) when linking to any document made by the ‘create new document’ button (publications, consultations, speeches etc).

 You should delete the first part of the URL and use the relative path: /government/admin/publications/221540.

 #### Exception to this rule (important)

-Use the live URL (of the form https://www.gov.uk/government/organisations/ministry-of-defence/series/firing-notice) when linking to any page that is not a document (organisation pages, people, groups, document series, search pages etc).
+Use the live URL (like https://www.gov.uk/government/organisations/ministry-of-defence/series/firing-notice) when linking to any page that is not a document (organisation pages, people, groups, document series, search pages etc).

 Make sure you go to the [public version of GOV.UK](https://gov.uk/government) to get the correct URL.
 Don’t use any URLs accessed via Publisher.
 You cannot use the relative path, you will need the full URL.